NeilBickle/Simulation-Radar-With-Activity/README.md

 # Simulation-Radar-With-Activity
 ## Introduction
-This Is A Radar That Is Not Real, However Simulates A Real Radar, It Also Has A Non Filled Ellipse To Show A Object On The Radar, The Sonar Ping Sound Effect Was Found On https://www.zedge.net/ringtone/e2892d25-1a2b-3868-af40-1f643576b330
+This Is A Radar That Is Not Real, However Simulates A Real Radar, It Also Has A Non Filled Ellipse To Show A Object On The Radar.

 ### Aims
 1. Create a graphical application in C#